M1ckB/til/T-SQL/missing-index.md

 # Missing Index

 SQL Server does, during the process of executing a query, record if it would benefit from an index.
 The information is gathered and can be retrieved via SQL Servervs Dynamic Management Views (DMVs): `sys.dm_db_missing_index_groups` (index handle), `sys.dm_db_missing_index_group_stats` (index statistics) and `sys.dm_db_missing_index_details` (table and column details).

-This information is crucial in determining which indexes are needed to secure efficient queries and satisfy production needs.
+This information is useful in determining which indexes are needed to secure efficient queries and satisfy production needs but it is, however, only a byproduct of SQL Server's execution plan compilation and therefore not perfect.
+It is up to us to judge if the suggestions are sensible.

 The following query will retrieve information about missing indexes: